ericaugusto-git/ericaugusto-git/README.md

 </p>
 <p align="center">
 Hello World 👋!
 I'm a remote Frontend Developer based in Brazil with 4+ years of experience as a coding enthusiast and 2+ years as an professional developer.
-Looking for problems to solve, if you're a problem you better watch out :angry:
+Looking for problems to solve, if you're a problem you better watch out 😠
 </p>

 ## 🗃 Projects